2008 UCI Track Cycling World Championships – Women's scratch: Race

 The race started at 16:30 British Summer Time (UTC+1) and was scheduled to last until 16:50.
 21 women form 21 countries took part in the race.

 The race had several attacks, the first meaningful one coming in only lap five from Aksana Papko of Belarus in an early bid to match her countryman Aliaksandr Lisouski's victory in the men's race on day one.
-She was chased down by a small group that included Svetlanan Paulikaite of Lithuania, Svitlana Halyuk of Ukraine and Ellen van Dijk of the Netherlands.
+She was chased down by a small group that included Svetlana Paulikaite of Lithuania, Svitlana Halyuk of Ukraine and Ellen van Dijk of the Netherlands.
 The rest of the bunch was very attentive at this early stage and they were soon back together.
 Paulikaite struck out alone, but her effort did not come to anything.
 A crash in the middle period of the race took down Catherine Cheatley of New Zealand and Spain's Gema Pascual Torrecilla after a touch of wheels near the back.
 Cheatley rejoined after a few minutes, but Torrecilla pulled out having fallen more heavily.
 More attacks continued, but all were reeled.
 With less than eight laps to go, Van Dijk struck out alone and no one else reacted.
 She overtook the Danish rider Trine Schmidt from an earlier escape and had soon almost half lap lead.
 The rest of the riders did not react and looked to each other.
 Despite having almost half a lap on the rest of the bunch, Van Dijk refused to start getting complacent and kept going.
 When a chase did materialise, it was too late and Van Dijk finished alone with a considerable gap to take the gold medal and the rainbow jersey.
 Behind Van Dijk the sprint was won by the 2007 champion Yumari González Valdivieso of Cuba, ahead of Belinda Goss from Australia.
 Annalisa Cucinotta of Italy was fourth and Rebecca Quinn from the United States of America finished fifth.